Society of Saint Francis: History

 Shortly after World War I, the Revd Douglas Downes, an economics don at Oxford University, and a few friends gave practical expression to their sympathy with and concern for victims of the depression by going out onto the roads and sharing the life of the homeless men and boys, looking for work from town to town.
 In 1921, a Dorset landowner, Lord Sandwich, offered a small farm property (now Hilfield Friary), and here the group of friends was able to offer shelter to the exhausted wayfarers and others in temporary need of help.

 Towards the end of the 1920s a number of religious groups had formed with a Franciscan spirit and to bear witness to the extreme poverty in England at the time.
 In 1934, Father Algy Robertson who had a clearer idea of forming a religious order, having been part of the Christa Seva Sangha in India and England, joined Brother Douglas (as he liked to be called).
 Together they held meetings with Father George Potter, who was vicar of the south London St Chrysostom's Church, Hill Street in Peckham.
 He had spent his time, since 1923, devoting himself to the lives of ordinary people and for the betterment of impoverished boys by creating the Brotherhood of the Holy Cross.
 After some wrangling and discussions between the three men, the Rule and Constitution of the Society of St Francis was read in June 1936, and they agreed to remove the individual names of the brotherhoods, to form a single union.

 Gradually the little community took shape, modelling itself more consciously on the Franciscan tradition of prayer and study, as well as working with the poor.
 It started to look like a religious order in formal sense, with habits, a chapel, and regular worship.
 The Society of Saint Francis came into being, on the 9 October 1936, followed by the Third Order in the same year.
 The Second Order was created in 1950 with the establishment of the Community of Saint Clare in Freeland, Witney.

 Before long, invitations came to establish centres in other places and at the start of World War II, there were houses in south London and Cambridge.
 After the war other centres were opened in Britain.
 Establishments overseas followed and the Society now has friaries in the United States, Brazil, Australia, New Zealand, Papua New Guinea, Costa Rica, and the Solomon Islands.
-Other communities were made in (Germany), Italy, Africa and the West Indies.
+Korea and Sri Lanka Other communities were made in (Germany), Italy, Africa and the West Indies.

 The Daily Office SSF, the society's office book, was among the first to be fully updated with the Common Worship lectionary, so was used in the wider Anglican Communion.
 It provided the model for Morning and Evening Prayer in Common Worship.
 The creation of the office book is due to the dedication of the late Br Tristam SSF, and the revision editors: Br Colin Wilfred SSF, and Sr Joyce CSF.